xzrderek/RayCarla/README.md

-# RayCarla: A project of using Carla on Ray for research in Reinforcement Learning and Imitation Learning for Autonomous Driving.
+# RayCarla: Carla on Ray for Autonomous Driving Research.

   **[Overview](#overview)**
 | **[Development](#Development)**
 | **[Experiments](#Experiments)**

-RayCarla is a project of using Carla on Ray for research in Reinforcement Learning and Imitation Learning for Autonomous Driving.
+RayCarla is a project of using Carla on Ray for research in Reinforcement Learning, Imitation Learning and Interpretability for Autonomous Driving.

 ## Overview